mxw/vim-jsx/README.md

 If you're experiencing weird highlighting or indenting throughout your JSX code, please file a GitHub issue which includes the following:

-- A brief affirmation that you've read the README and installed the appropriate dependencies.
+- A brief affirmation that you've read the README and have installed one of the supported dependencies (and which one you're using).

-- A minimal ~/.vimrc which repros the issue you're having, as well as a screenshot or gif of the issue (a paste is insufficient, since it doesn't show me the specific highlighting or indenting problem).
+- A minimal ~/.vimrc which repros the issue you're having, as well as both a paste and a screenshot of the issue (a paste alone is insufficient, since it doesn't show me the specific highlighting or indenting problem).
 To obtain a minimal ~/.vimrc, simply bisect your ~/.vimrc by adding `finish` at various points in the file.
 (You can likewise bisect your included plugins by selectively including only half of them, then a quarter, etc.).

-Most of the issues filed result from failures to install vim-javascript or conflicts with existing JS syntax or indent files---so failing to indicate that you've ruled those issues out may result in your issue being closed with no comment.
+Most of the issues filed result from failures to install vim-javascript or conflicts with existing JS syntax or indent files---so failing to indicate that you've ruled those issues out may result in your issue being closed with minimal comment.

 (Please feel free to disregard all this for feature requests and more corner-case bugs.)